 Some of the most notable rivalries in college football are:

-- Miami-Florida State: This in-state rivalry is led by Miami, but by the thinnest of margins at 33-30.
+- Miami-Florida State: This in-state rivalry is led by Miami, by a small margin at 35-30.

 College football betting FAQ